Screening and Assessment

 Once you have submitted your screening form, you will be contacted about your results and if you have indicators of SpLD you will be offered a screening appointment with a Specialist Learning Development Adviser / Specialist Learning Adviser.

 At your appointment further discussions will take place and, where appropriate, students will be recommended an assessment and referred to an assessment provider.
-Full Educational Psychologist assessments are offered at either Fusehill Street Campus, Carlisle, or Lancaster Campus.
-For students who are based at our London campus, or who are on distance learning courses, or who are Schools Direct students, other locations are available.
+All Educational Psychologist assessments are undertaken remotely, via Zoom, unless specifically requested otherwise.

 What are the benefits of being screened?